viamrobotics/docs/docs/get-started/collect-data.md

 ## Next steps

-Now that you have captured data, you could use this data to train you own Machine Learning model with the Viam platform.
+Now that you have captured data, you could use this data to [train your own Machine Learning model](/services/ml/train-model/) with the Viam platform.

 This concludes our guided path for getting to know the Viam platform.

-To learn more about the viam platform, dive into the [How-to Guides](/how-tos/) which provide instructions for common tasks and workflows, check out [Tutorials](/tutorials/) for projects, or learn more in the [Platform Reference](/platform/) documentation:
+To learn more about the Viam platform, dive into the [How-to Guides](/how-tos/) which provide instructions for common tasks and workflows, check out [Tutorials](/tutorials/) for projects, or learn more in the [Platform Reference](/platform/) documentation:

 {{< cards >}}
 {{% card link="/how-tos/" %}}